-Under IAS 16, this revenue should be recognised as such within the statement of comprehensive income, rather than offset against the cost of the asset.
+Where the revenue generated from trial production is determined to be necessary for the completion of mine commissioning, the proceeds should be offset against the cost of the asset rather than recognised as revenue.
 Management judgement is required to assess whether the conditions of IAS 16 - relating to costs directly attributable to bringing the asset into the condition necessary for use - are met.
 This assessment will decide whether the cost relates only to the commencement of production, or to achieving a specified level of production.